CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 for failed conditions: (EXEC & ~SSRC0).
 Choose way that have smallest active threads and push data for second way to control stack (EXEC mask, jump address).
 Control stack pointer is stored in CSP (3 last bits in MODE register).
-One entry of the stack have 4 dwords.
+One entry of the stack has 4 dwords.
 This instruction doesn't work if SSRC0 is immediate value.
 Operation:
 ```